icons8/megacreator-docs/docs/index.md

 # Hero section
 title: About Megacreator
-description: Everything you need to know about working with megacreator
+description: Everything you need to know about working with Megacreator
 icon: 'megacreator'

 # Micro navigation